puppylinux-woof-CE/puppy_icon_theme/README.md

 ## Artwork

 I am no artist! ( @01micko ).
 Some of the icons could do with some (a lot?) of work.
-Feel free to send in your pull requests but none built from InkScape or othe SVG editors please.
+Feel free to send in your pull requests but no icons built from InkScape or other SVG editors please.